mongodb/terraform-provider-mongodbatlas/website/docs/r/alert_configuration.html.markdown

 ## Argument Reference

 * `project_id` - (Required) The ID of the project where the alert configuration will create.
-* `enabled` - If omitted, the configuration is disabled.
+* `enabled` - It is not required, but If the attribute is omitted, by default will be false, and the configuration would be disabled.
+You must set true to enable the configuration.
 * `event_type` - (Required) The type of event that will trigger an alert.
   Alert type 	Possible values:
     * Host